kashishkap00r/kashish-kapoor/content/projects.md

 description = "Small products I build to solve real workflow problems."
 +++

-I like building tools that help me do my job.
+I like building tools that make my life easier, at job or otherwise.
+Also, becayse it's fun and Zerodha takes care of my Claude Code and Codex bill 😄.

 ---